UAmsterdam/IR/LSTM/README.md

 ### Jupyter Notebook

 For an interactive version of the pipeline, use the \`Notebook_version.ipynb\` notebook.
 This is useful for debugging, exploratory data analysis, and visualizing the performance of the model.
+In the Notebook, we have demonstrated an example training for 1 epoch.

 ## License